arturo182/serpente_hw/README.md

 - 3.3V logic and power
 - Powered either from USB or external source
 - User-controlled RGB LED
+- Breadboardable headers
+- Castellated edges, can be used as a module
-- Mounting holes on the Serpente Type-C board
+- Mounting holes on the Female Type-C board

 # Documentation